nutanix/calm-dsl/release-notes/3.3.0/README.md

-# Brownfield Application

-## CLI commands

-- `calm get brownfield vms -p <project> -a <account_name>`: Added account cli option, that user should provide if there are multiple accounts in the given project.

-- `calm launch bp <bp_name> -b <brownfield_deployments_file_location> -n <app_name>`.
-Command will launch existing blueprint using brownfield deployments to create brownfield application.
-Sample file look [here](examples/Brownfield/separate_file_example/brownfield_deployments.py).

 # Snapshot Restore
 Adding a snapshot (or restore) config in a profile will auto-generate a profile-level snapshot (or restore) action - Snapshot_<config_name> (or Restore_<config_name>) - which can be run using `calm run action`.
+- As of now we suport for snapshot-restore for `nutanix` provider.
+- Sample [Blueprint](examples/AHV_CONFIG/snapshot_restore/demo_blueprint.py)  containg snapshot-restore configuration.

 ## CLI commands
-- `calm get protection_policies -p <project>`: Lists protection policies corresponding to the project (create/update/delete using DSL not supported in this release)
+- `calm get protection-policies -p <project>`: Lists protection policies corresponding to the project (create/update/delete using DSL not supported in this release)

 ## Built-in Models

 ### AppProtection.ProtectionPolicy
 #### Input  Parameters
 - <ins>name</ins>
-- rule_name - name of the protection rule (from `calm get protection_policies`)
+- rule_name - name of the protection rule (from `calm get protection-policies`)

 ### AppProtection.SnapshotConfig
 #### Input Parameters